Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Simulations on other outcomes of interest

 \section{Simulations on other outcomes of interest}

-In the manuscript, we focused our simulations for misdemeanor arrests, though we examine proactive arrests, violent crimes, and the racial disparity in proactive arrests as well.
+In the manuscript, we focused our simulations on misdemeanor arrests, though we examine proactive arrests, violent crimes, and the racial disparity in proactive arrests as well.
 Here, we present identical simulation studies to the homogeneous treatment effect simulation of the main manuscript, though we use the three additional outcomes for the data in the simulation.
 The stationarity assumption, which is critical to our approach, is unique to each outcome and therefore we must run this simulation and model checking across all outcomes to ensure validity of our results.

 The full results for violent crimes, proactive arrests, and racial disparities in proactive arrests can all be found in Figures \ref{fig:33Sim}, \ref{fig:23Sim}, and \ref{fig:63Sim}, respectively.
-Here, we briefly summarize any differences between these results and those seen in the manuscript for misdemeanor arrests.
+Here, we briefly summarize these results and how they compare with those seen in the manuscript for misdemeanor arrests.
 Importantly, the credible interval coverage for all marginal estimands remains very close to 0.95 for all three simulations, which echoes the results of the simulations for misdemeanor arrests in the main manuscript.
-Heterogeneous estimands also depict a similar story, though the coverage for these estimands is actually higher in these simulations than in those presented in the main manuscript.
-While there is still a hint of lower coverage for certain covariates when we include all 10 time points into the heterogeneous function estimates, it is not nearly as severe as for the misdemeanor outcomes, and is again fixed when we restrict to looking at 3 time points.
-For the racial disparities outcome, even looking at 10 time points, we are able to achieve nominal coverage for all covariates considered.
-The bias of the marginal treatment effects is relatively similar to the simulation from the main manuscript as biases are relatively low, with the one exception being that proactive arrests have a slight, positive bias.
-This bias is not substantial enough to greatly affect the coverage probabilities for these estimands, which are around 90\%.
+Heterogeneous estimands also depict a similar story, as we are also able to achieve coverage very close to the nominal rate.
+The bias of the marginal treatment effects is relatively similar to the simulation from the main manuscript as biases are relatively low, and they tend to increase as we estimate causal effects farther into the future.
+This bias is not substantial enough to greatly affect the coverage probabilities for these estimands, which are close to 95\%.
 Overall, these results suggest that our approach is able to estimate treatment effects for all four outcomes of interest with a reasonably high amount of statistical validity.
 It appears, at least in the pre-treatment period, that the stationarity assumption is reasonable and that we can obtain accurate estimates of treatment effects of interest.